medialab-prado/Interactivos-15-Ego/README.md

-5- install luarocks in order to install: if debian; sudo apt-get install luarocks then install lua curl: luarocks install Lua-cURL
+5- install luarocks in order to install: if debian; sudo apt-get install luarocks then install lua curl: luarocks install Lua-cURL to install lua on macs use homebrew brew update then brew install lua

 5.1- Download LuaCmd mod and install it. http://wiki.minetest.net/Mods/LuaCmd